 Bundles are just as easy to use and deploy within the Juju GUI, and the process of adding them from the Charm Store is almost identical to the way you add charms.

 Before clicking on 'Commit changes' to activate your new bundle, review the configuration of each application by selecting them and making any necessary changes.
 Click on 'Commit changes' to review the deployment summary followed by 'Deploy' to set those changes in motion.
-Alternatively, click on 'Clear changes' to remove the bundle before it's activated.
+Alternatively, select each application and click 'Destroy' to remove them from bundle prior to activation.

 From the GUI, you can easily export and re-import the current model as a local